Bookmark our site so that you can easily return to stay updated on Shasta County!

 The Cottonwood Militia, also known as the Cottonwood Minutemen and California State Militia Alpha Company, a paramilitary group based in Shasta County, California, has emerged as a significant player in the socio-political landscape of Shasta and the surrounding counties.

 The Cottonwood Militia emerged as a controversial group founded by Paul “Woody” Clendenen in the wake of President Barack Obama’s election in 2008.
-In the eyes of the residents who joined Clendenen at the time, their liberties appeared to be under siege, fueled by a troubling blend of fear-mongering tactics and right-wing political propaganda that permeated the community.
+From the perspective of the residents who supported Clendenen at that time, their freedoms seemed to be threatened, driven by a concerning mix of fear-driven strategies and right-leaning political messaging that saturated the community.

 Clendenen quickly became the charismatic figurehead of this militia, passionately mobilizing individuals who felt an urgent need to defend themselves against what they perceived as encroaching government overreach.
 Under his leadership, the Cottonwood Militia has organized extensive training exercises, amassing thousands of recruits who share a misguided common belief in their cause.
-Their gatherings often revolve around rigorous training in the use of firearms, but they also delve into fervent discussions about constitutional rights, which frequently lack factual foundations, substantiated evidence, or judicial context.
-Instead, these discussions tend to promote a divisive and hateful ideology reminiscent of the rhetoric often associated with Donald Trump.
+Their meetings typically focus on intensive practice with firearms, but they also engage in passionate conversations regarding constitutional rights that often lack factual support, credible evidence, or legal context.
+Rather, these conversations usually perpetuate a divisive and hostile ideology similar to the rhetoric commonly linked to Donald Trump.
 By relying heavily on fear-mongering and extremist narratives, the militia fosters a deceptive sense of unity among its members, creating an environment that thrives on hate, violence, mistrust, and animosity toward perceived threats.

-The militia's ideology is heavily influenced by MAGA, Donald Trump, and the State of Jefferson movement, which advocates for the secession of Northern California and Southern Oregon from their respective states to form a new state.
-The State of Jefferson movement is characterized by agrarianism, conservative values, and a strong emphasis on individual liberties.
-The Cottonwood Militia has positioned itself as a defender of these values, often framing its activities as necessary for protecting local communities against government overreach.
-They claim they are patriots.
-However, Shasta Exposed, as well as military experts and academic scholars, believe they are the farthest thing from patriots.
+The militia's beliefs are significantly shaped by MAGA, Donald Trump, and the State of Jefferson movement, which promotes the division of Northern California and Southern Oregon from their current states to establish a new one.
+This movement is defined by agrarian principles, conservative ideologies, and a strong focus on personal freedoms.
+The Cottonwood Militia has branded itself as a guardian of these principles, frequently portraying its actions as essential for safeguarding local communities from government intrusion.
+They assert that they are patriots.
+Nevertheless, Shasta Exposed, along with military specialists and academic researchers, a that they represent the opposite of true patriotism.

 Clendenen serves as the commander of the Cottonwood Militia, and his leadership has been instrumental in shaping the group's direction and activities.
-Clendenen's propaganda and rhetoric often emphasize a distrust of government and a belief in the necessity of armed self-defense.
-Other notable members include local figures who have expressed support for the militia's activities, such as former Shasta County Supervisors Patrick Jones and Supervisor Chris Kelstrom, who NEED TO BE HELD ACCOUNTABLE for their tacit endorsement of the militia's presence and activities in the community.
-Additional members to note are: Randy Hubbard, Todd Hambly, John Laws, Ralph Powers, and the infamous hard-right extremist Carlos "blood in the streets" Zapata.
+Clendenen's communication and persuasive language frequently highlight a skepticism towards government and an assertion of the importance of self-defense through armed means.
+Several prominent local individuals have shown their backing for the militia's actions, including former Shasta County Supervisors Patrick Jones and Chris Kelstrom, who SHOULD BE HELD RESPONSIBLE for their indirect support of the militia's existence and actions within the community.
+Other individuals worth mentioning are: Randy Hubbard, Todd Hambly, John Laws, Ralph Powers, and the notorious far-right radical Carlos "blood in the streets" Zapata.

 The militia's membership is diverse, comprising individuals from various backgrounds who share a common belief in the need for self-defense and preparedness.
-In an interview, Clendenen mentioned that the militia consists of men who have served in different military branches, with some having experience working for private military security firms.
-Clendenen said these men help lead training sessions for militia members.
-However, this diversity also raises concerns about the potential for radicalization, as the militia's activities attract individuals with extremist views.
-The militia also has a history of targeting, radicalizing, and grooming children for their extremist cause.
+In a discussion, Clendenen stated that the militia is made up of individuals who have served in various military branches, with some having prior experience in private military security companies.
+Clendenen noted that these individuals assist in conducting training sessions for militia members.
+Nevertheless, this also prompts worries regarding the possibility of radicalization, as the militia's actions draw in individuals with extremist ideologies.
+The militia is also known for its history of identifying, indoctrinating, and recruiting children for its extremist agenda.

 The relationship between the Cottonwood Militia and the Proud Boys is more complex than it may seem at first glance.
 This connection dates back to the founding of the militia.

-In June of 2016, Ralph Powers attended the speech given by Trump at the Redding Airport.
-Powers had his picture taken with far-right extremist Joe Biggs at the event.
-Biggs is a leader of the Proud Boys.
-Biggs was convicted of seditious conspiracy and sentenced to 17 years in prison for his role in the 2021 U.S. Capitol Attack.
-Trump pardoned him upon returning to office.
+In June 2016, Ralph Powers was present at the speech delivered by Trump at Redding Airport.
+At the event, Powers took a photo with Joe Biggs, a far-right extremist.
+Biggs is recognized as a leader of the Proud Boys.
+He was convicted of seditious conspiracy and received a 17-year prison sentence for his involvement in the 2021 U.S. Capitol Attack.
+Upon returning to office, Trump issued a pardon for him.

 Not long before Zapata's arraignment, a BLM poster that was displayed in the window of Wild Oak, a gift shop located in downtown Red Bluff and a two-minute walk from Zapata's Palomino Room, was vandalized with a sticker that read "State of Jefferson Proud Boys."